ayanbag/Switch/README.rst

 where,
 value -> the case the need to be applied.

-Example :

-import SwitchCaseDev.
-exg = SwitchCaseDev.switch(case_list={"a":2,"b":4},default_value=0).
-print(exg.case("a").

-Output:
-2

-Note: All name I tried are unavailable so I switch the name to SwitchCaseDev.
+``NOTE``: All name I tried are unavailable so I switch the name to SwitchCaseDev.